Buddhist Economics All People Matter

 Clair Brown points out that, “Buddhism does not prohibit being wealthy in the material sense, as long as we do not become attached to material possessions or monetary wealth of any kind, and we share our riches with others.”
 The wealthiest 1% of Americans controlled about $41.52 trillion in the first quarter, according to Federal Reserve data released in June 2022.
 Yet the bottom 50% of Americans only controlled about $2.62 trillion collectively, which is roughly 16 times less than those in the top 1%.
 The top 0.1% of Americans had an average wealth of around $43 million in 2020.
 This is an ugly consequence of an economy where the rules set by government do not favor the majority.
 Companies who practice Buddhist economics, even without knowing so, are rewriting the rules of business.

 If such a manifest inequality is ugly, I wonder what beauty would look like economically and in business?
 And so, I loop back to Fritz Schumacher and Small is Beautiful.
 In the book he says, “…the ideal from the point of view of the employer is to have output without employees, and the ideal from the point of view of the employee is to have income without employment.”
-In 2016, 69% of US GDP was personal consumption, so it must be that we accept that consumption is good.
+United States Private Consumption accounted for 68.2 % of its Nominal GDP in March 2022, so it must be that we accept that consumption is good.
 Really?
 What about truth, goodness and beauty?

 As Clair Brown says, “Enjoying life isn’t about how you spend your money; it’s about how you spend your time.”
 She would have us focus on wellbeing, rather than income.
 The truth is that traditional business does not focus on wellbeing, but on profit.
 When I had a business, I saw profit as a measurement of ourselves, not as an end in itself, but outside pressure was never to operate that way: the strength of the balance sheet mattered to the bank; the ‘bottom line’ mattered to the market.